 The truth is they have NO IDEA about the offensive nature of this character in US culture!
 The restaurant is using the name in the image of a Black woman who is an excellent cook you don’t want to ever leave, as is said in the songs.
 Restaurants of the same name are in many places in Spain and Latin America.
 These guys just copied that idea and yes, they did perform cultural appropriation and it doesn’t fit as there is not any significant population of Blacks in Uruguay.
 However, they’re not trying to insult Blacks with use of the character.
 The cartoon is used as a “friendly” way to present the idea of La Negra Tomasa to a predominantly White Uruguay customer base.
 No one is going to that place thinking, “you know, I’d like to partake in the daily fill of racism, but I’m hungry.
 Hey Siri, how can I have the best of both worlds?”
 So the decision was to dial it down a gram, just turn off the brain, and go eat some great food!
 And the theme is like that of the AFRO-LATIN themed restaurants, complete with paintings of black women on all of the walls of the restaurant.
 They are just guilty of cultural appropriation if anything, but it’s harmless.

-That also proves that sometimes, the if people are able to eat properly, day to day, there will be less racial tension.
+That also proves that sometimes, that if people are able to eat properly, day to day, there will be less racial tension.
+LOL

 As always, the finished products can be found on the main site of www.drunkphotography.com.